rust-lang/rfcs/text/3537-msrv-resolver.md

 - These library and tool maintainers are absorbing costs from the less common use cases of their dependents
   - They could shift these costs to those that need old versions by switching to the "Latest MSRV" workflow by allowing their users to backport fixes to prior MSRV releases

-Pain points:
+**Pain points:**

+Like the prior workflow, when developing with the latest toolchain, feedback is delayed until CI or an embedded image build process which can be frustrating (using too-new dependencies, using too-new Cargo or Rust features, etc).

-To verify their MSRV, they must either juggle two lockfiles, keeping them in sync, or use the unstable `-Zminimal-versions`.
+When `Cargo.lock` is resolved for latest dependencies, independent of MSRV, verifying the MSRV becomes difficult as they  must either juggle two lockfiles, keeping them in sync, or use the unstable `-Zminimal-versions`.
+The two lockfile approach also has all of the problems shown earlier in writing the lockfile.

+When only keeping MSRV-incompatible `dev-dependencies`, one lockfile can be used but it can be difficult to edit the `Cargo.lock` to ensure you get new `dev-dependencies` without infecting other dependency types.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation